Overview and Eligibility

 During their year in Japan, the Fellows work full-time in placements in Japanese government offices, ministries and agencies.
 In some placements, Fellows have worked alongside their Japanese counterparts and have had actual project assignments while in others, the Fellows have observed a broad range of activities at the agency.
 Fellows may be asked to accompany their Japanese colleagues on business trips or to make presentations and reports.
 Fellows should expect all work to be conducted in Japanese.
 In addition to working in their placements, Fellows attend additional language training sessions provided by the government of Japan, and participate in tours and field trips as well as in a program of continuing education sponsored by the Mansfield Foundation.

 As part of the application process, Fellows submit a proposal for the year in Japan, including placement preferences.
 Prior to the start of the Fellowship, the Mansfield Foundation works closely with each Fellow and with the government of Japan to arrange an appropriate placement that is consistent with the Fellow’s project plan.
 The Government of Japan makes the final decision and the Mansfield Foundation cannot guarantee a particular placement; however, the Fellows in previous groups have been successful in their assigned placements.
-Some Fellows work in two government offices during the year in Japan; however, in order for the Fellows to have the opportunity to gain substantive exposure to the Japanese government work place, one of the placements is recommended to be a minimum of six months in duration.
+Some Fellows work in two government offices during the year in Japan; however, in order for the Fellows to have the opportunity to gain substantive exposure to the Japanese government work place, one of the placements is recommended to be a minimum of three months in duration.